alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 That's where contact tracing comes in.
 Technical solutions can exploit what made software take over the world: a team of programmers can make an app that easily distributes to millions of people in very little time.
-With good contact tracing, we will not need as many tests to track the spread of COVID-19, and can relax the most economically damaging stay-at-home orders with minimal compromises to public health.
+With good contact tracing, we will need fewer tests to track the spread of COVID-19.

 Vaccine development, test production, and contact tracing apps will all be done in parallel, but I expect contact tracing to finish first, and to be the best hope of letting people get back to work the fastest.

 What About Privacy?
-(The Less Technical Answer)
 -------------------------------------------------------------------------------

-Ever since 2016, people have trusted Big Tech less, for good reasons.
+Ever since the Patriot Act, people have been wary of governments using crises as an excuse to extend their powers, and ever sinze 2016, people have been wary of trusting Big Tech.
+So it's understandable that a collaboration between Apple, Google, and governmental health authorities is triggering alarm bells.

-However, if you actually *read* the proposal for the app, you find that
+However, if you read the proposal for the contact tracing app, you find that

 1. The privacy loss is fairly minimal.
 2. The attacks on privacy you can execute are potentially annoying, but not catastrophic.

-3. People are *literally* dying.
-The privacy loss is negligible in comparison.
+And, when you contrast this with people *literally* dying, the privacy loss is negligible in comparison.

-The last point is the important one.
-Yes, contact tracing comes with some privacy loss.
-But as proposed, it should reveal the minimum information needed to make contact tracing work, and that minimum privacy loss is small enough that people should be okay with it.

 Let's start with a privacy loss that *isn't* okay, to clarify the line.
-In South Korea, the government published several personal details for patients confirmed COVID-19 positive.
+In South Korea, the government published personal information for patients confirmed COVID-19 positive.
+This included where they traveled, their gender, and their rough age.
+All of this infromation is broadcasted to everyone in the area.

 's approach.
 I need to track down the source for this, but in South Korea, the government published a full list of details for all patients confirmed as COVID-19 positive. (https://www.nature.com/articles/d41586-020-00740-y)

-This included the full movement patterns of the infected person, their gender, and their approximate age.
-All of this is further broadcasted to everyone in the area.

-Exposing that level of personal detail is just entirely unnecessary.
+Exposing this level of personal detail is just entirely unnecessary.
 Yes, it slows down infection, but there are ways to report this information *without* publicizing people's activities to this level of detail.
 There is no change in health outcome between knowing you were near an infected person, and knowing you were near an infected person of a certain age and gender.
 In either case, you're self-quarantining.
 This is privacy loss for no gain.

-How does the proposed app differ?
+How does the Apple and Google collaboration differ?
 Here is the diagram from Google's announcement.

 DIAGRAM